python-parsy/parsy/docs/overview.rst

 * `funcparserlib <https://github.com/vlasovskikh/funcparserlib>`_ - the most
   similar to parsy.
-It differs from parsy mainly in normally using a separate tokenization phase, lacking the convenience of the :func:`generate` method for creating parsers, and documentation that relies on understanding Haskell type annotations.
+It differs from parsy mainly in normally using a separate tokenization phase and lacking the convenience of the :func:`generate` method for creating parsers.